NEW ORDERS FOR INSURANCE ARE NOT BEING TAKEN AT THIS TIME.

 - That you have declared and listed your motor vehicle with the Common Law Court and that you have the appropriate reference number to confirm such.
 You MUST also purchase a CLC plate to use inconjunction with the insurance.

 - That your motor vehicle has a valid, signed, and stamped Roadworthy Certificate lodged with the Common Law Court.

-This Certificate may only be signed by a qualified mechanic, who in the event of a certificate being issued fraudulently will be held accountable for any fraudulent information.
+This Certificate may only be signed and stamped by a qualified mechanic, who in the event of a certificate being issued fraudulently will be held accountable for any fraudulent information.

 This certificate will also remain valid for a period of twelve months.
 If the motor vehicle has an existing MOT Certificate attached to it, even though the number plate will have changed to a Common Law Court plate, the Common Law Court will accept and honour the existence of this certificate.
 When the MOT certificate expires, you will need to obtain a Roadworthy Certificate every twelve months.